-TURKEYS = lazy loafers = lots of fast-twitch muscle = not much myoglobin = lots of white meat.
+TURKEYS = lazy loafers = lots of fast-twitch muscle = not as much myoglobin = lots of white meat.

 PHEW.
 Lecture over.

-I had a whole paragraph explaining how to do it in text form, then promptly deleted it because it had words like "keel bone”.
+I had a whole paragraph explaining how to do it in text form, then promptly deleted it because it had words like "keel bone."
 Here's a selection of YouTube videos to help you out.

 Herbed Roast Duck: the Sauce

 Egg yolks, butter, and a double boiler are key players—but there are also non-Hollandaise components like tomato paste and cream.

 Even if there's no leftover meat, I simmer the carcass with some aromatics and ginger, then strain it to get duck broth.
 The delicious, rich broth is well worth the effort.

 Herbed Roast Duck is impressive enough for a holiday dinner party, but is also perfect for a romantic dinner à deux for Valentine's Day.
 I should know: I've done both!
 The bird is perfumed with herbs from the inside and garnished with an aromatics-infused, tangy sauce.

-- 1 4-6 lb. duck
+- 6 lb. duck